dmars8047/handymkv/README.md

 ## A Note on Concurrency

 Handy will attempt to execute tasks concurrently to reduce the overall time taken to complete the process.
-Opportunities for concurrency are limited by the dependencies between tasks, for example, encoding cannot begin until ripping is complete.
-Encoding tasks also tend to be resource intensive so the number of concurrent encoding tasks is limited to avoid overloading the system.
-When a ripping task is complete, it will be handed off the next available encoding task.
-This process will continue until all indicated titles have been ripped and encoded.
+However, encoding tasks are resource intensive and running mutiple encoding tasks is likely to slow down the overall process.
+Likewise ripping tasks are bottlenecked by the speed of the disc drive.
+For this reason Handy will execute ripping and encoding pipelines concurrently but each task in those pipelines will be executed sequentially.